Recognition of same-sex unions in Barbados: 2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Barbados ratified the American Convention on Human Rights on 27 November 1982 and recognized the court's jurisdiction on 4 June 2000.

+Religious performance

+The Church in the Province of the West Indies, part of the Anglican Communion, opposes same-sex marriage.
+Following the Church of England's decision to allow clergy to bless same-sex civil marriages in 2023, the Church in the Province of the West Indies issued a statement reaffirming marriage as a "creation ordinance, a gift of God in creation and a means of His grace.
+Marriage, defined as a faithful, committed, permanent and legally sanctioned relationship between a man and a woman, is central to the stability and health of human society.
+It continues to provide the best context for the raising of children."
+Further, it described same-sex marriage as "totally unacceptable on theological and cultural grounds".
+In 2020, Bishop Michael Maxwell had already expressed the diocese's opposition to same-sex unions and called marriage "really between a male and a female.
+It is the best arrangement towards family life."
+He added, "We are not condoning the whole thing in relation to same-sex union, but the civil union, I interpret that as something that is not blessed by the church or condoned by the church.
+So that is really the prerogative of the Government."